Our Story

 How We Operate

 As a Center, we work together to hone our counseling practices and put our vocations to work.
-We respond, not only to the needs of our clients, but those of the surrounding neighborhoods and broader community as well.
+We respond, not only to the needs of our clients, but those of the surrounding neighborhoods and broader community.
 Always keeping in mind the ways in which individual healing and transformation are the foundation for community health and wholeness.

-The Fountain Hill Center is guided and overseen by two different advisory bodies: a Board of Trustees, composed of up to 11 board members, and a Lakeshore Advisory Committee, composed of a potentially unlimited number of members.
+The Fountain Hill Center is guided and overseen by a Board of Trustees, composed of up to 12 board members.

 Fountain Hill Center Board Members: